Black-Thunder/ioBroker.melcloud/docs/en/melcloud.md

 | endDate | X | X | End date for the consumption report (format: YYYY-MM-DD, e.g., 2021-01-08) |
 | getPowerConsumptionReport | - | X | Button to trigger retrieving the power consumption reports |

-##### melcloud.X.device.Y.reports.lastReportData -- adapter version v1.2.0 or greater needed
+##### melcloud.X.devices.Y.reports.lastReportData -- adapter version v1.2.0 or greater needed

 Here are the actual power consumption values for the selected period of time stored.